 Introduces students to the essentials of economics and how economics affects households, businesses and government.
 Topics include concepts of supply and demand, savings and investments, and the production, distribution and consumption of goods and services.
 Students gain a moral, ethical and practical perspective in exploring the dynamics of economic change occurring in world markets and its impact on populations and governments.
-This course cannot be applied to the credit requirements for any School of Business and Computer Science major.
+This course cannot be taken for major credit for any Business or Computer Science major except for Healthcare Administration.